top of page

 GRADUATE STUDENTS

 Generally, we enthusiastically support strong applicants to conduct PhD research at the Cool Worlds Lab.
 However, we do not and cannot accept applications to work as a PhD student with the Cool Worlds Lab or Prof David Kipping directly.
-Prospective students should apply to Columbia University's Graduate School of Arts and Sciences (GSAS).
+Prospective students should instead apply to Columbia University's Graduate School of Arts and Sciences (GSAS).

 Details on the Department of Astronomy's graduate program are described here, but we briefly point out some relevant details in what follows.
 Enrolled graduate students complete two one-year research projects plus classes in their first two years, which is nominally followed by three years of thesis research.
 The first two one-year projects are with different faculty advisors and we recommend students pick two distinct research fields to provide broad exposure.